rancher/turtles/docs/adr/0017-release-process.md

 ## Consequences

 - Since the community images will be different from the Prime images, we don't need to worry about which versions will become part of the Prime suite.
-As long as the staging Prime registry has the correct image built for Prime and any associated SLSA artifacts, any of these versions can become part of a Rancher release [using the existing chart release process](https://github.com/rancher/charts/wiki/1%E2%80%90Developing#making-changes-to-packages).
+As long as the staging Prime registry has the correct image built for Prime and any associated SLSA artifacts, any of these versions can become part of a Rancher release during the chart release process.
+- The Turtles chart needs to be updated to respect the `system-default-registry` setting as this will allow for the correct image to be pulled.